 Three to Four Weeks Ahead: Set Up Your Decor

 When you deck the halls is up to you, but it's a good idea to start looking for decorations shortly after Thanksgiving.
 Pinecones and red bows are a pleasantly-scented classic combo, but you can easily get more creative.
 Try icy-blue and silver candles for snowscape-inspired decor.

 If you're interested in DIY decorations, try festive garlands made from cranberries and dried orange slices, dusted with cinnamon for a spicy holiday scent.
 Or make winter snow globes using mason jars, bottle brush trees and iridescent glitter.
 Place small mason jar globes throughout your home or arrange three to five jars together for an easy centerpiece.

 The start of December is an ideal time for early holiday meal preparation.
 Use your Vitamix machine to whip up cookie dough for delicious traditional shortbread cookies.
 Make a small batch of dough for freezing and pop them in the oven on Christmas day.
-You can also freeze pastry dough to easily assemble apple or sweet potato pie close to the holiday.
+You can also freeze pastry dough to easily assemble pumpkin or sweet potato pie close to the holiday.

 Use the dough during your holiday celebration or for holiday gifts.
 From breads to cookies to marzipan, there’s a wealth of holiday recipes that you can whip up in your Vitamix machine.
 Get creative with the containers you send them in, too.
 Instead of a throw-away basket, give your holiday confections in mason jars that your loved ones can reuse for their own sweet treats.